 Perhaps nothing exemplifies the benefits that come from trade as much as the free flow of goods between the U.S. and Mexico.
-Today, bilateral trade between the two nations exceeds $500 billion a year.
+Today, trade between the two nations exceeds $500 billion a year.

 Like much global trade, the relationship is complex.
 Of all the goods imported to the U.S. from Mexico, around 40% of their value actually comes from parts and other components originally made in the U.S. To take just one example, American-made parts are exported to Mexico and used in the assembly of new cars and trucks.
 These vehicles are then sent back to the U.S. where they are sold — a win-win for businesses on both sides of the border.

 The benefits of trade aren’t limited to just manufacturers, however.
 Aided by a familiar ally — freight rail — communities like Santa Teresa, New Mexico, are realizing new jobs, too.

 In 2014, Union Pacific Railroad completed the construction of a $400 million terminal in this small town near the Mexico border.
 The railroad’s first delivery?
 Jobs.
 About 3,000 workers built the massive new facility, and today, 600 permanent jobs remain a windfall for this town of 4,200.
 Nearly a dozen new businesses have sprung up near the terminal too — from Penny’s Diner serving hungry rail workers, to ERO Intermodal Services, which maintains and repairs truck chassis and containers.
 State officials estimate that the Santa Teresa rail terminal has added nearly $500 million to the New Mexico economy since the terminal opened.